jscherff/cmdbd/README.md

 * **`Stderr`** causes the daemon to write log entries to standard error in addition to other destinations.
 * **`Syslog`** causes the daemon to write log entries to a local or remote syslog daemon using the `Syslog` configuration settings, below.

+##### Syslog Settings
-**Syslog Settings** --- parameters for communicating with a local or remote syslog server.
+Parameters for communicating with a local or remote syslog server.
 ```json
 "Syslog": {
     "Protocol": "tcp",